 For all, I will review sight words that are found in the text we are going to read for that day.
-I will show them the sight word cards or they will find the sight word on the word wall, write it 3 times fast, and then we will read it 3 times fast.
+I will show them the sight word cards or they will find the sight word on the word wall, write it three times fast, and then we will read it three times fast.

 At this point, I will introduce the students to the book.
 For example, “Today we are going to read a silly book about two dogs who think they are people!”
 I tell them that the sight word ____ is in the book and we then go on a sight word hunt with highlighter tape looking for that word.

-Next, I would allow the students to share.
-I then would allow the students to take a picture walk through the book and talk about what they see the dogs doing.
-This is great for ELLs because it helps them practice the vocabulary that they will soon read and it also serves as a time for me to correct if needed.
+Next, I would allow the students to take a picture walk through the book and talk about what they see the dogs doing.
+This is great for ELLs because it helps them practice the vocabulary that they will soon read.
+It also serves as a time for me to correct if needed.

-I also will go over and introduce anything that might catch them off guard.
-For example if there is a picture of a dog, but the page says “puppy”, I might review that a baby dog is called a puppy.
+Finally, I will go over and introduce anything that might catch them off guard.
+For example, if there is a picture of a dog, but the page says “puppy”, I might review that a baby dog is called a puppy.
 I don’t want to set them up to fail, but I also don’t want to give them every word in the book that they will see. 😉

 I then set the purpose for reading by saying, “Now let’s read to find out how the two dogs are like people.
 When we are done, we are going to make a list of things they did.”
-I then set the students free to read the book aloud in a whisper voice independently.
-We love to use whisper phones for this!
-In the past I have only had a few, so we took turns passing them around the table.
+Students need to have an authentic purpose for reading and know what it is.

-This is also when I listen to someone read and take a running record in my guided reading binder.
+When the students are whisper reading, I listen to someone read and take a running record in my guided reading binder.
 I like to keep all of this organized in my binder.
 It’s easy for me to take a quick look and see who I haven’t listened to this week and who I have.
 After I take a running record, I usually listen to someone else read and simply take notes of things they are doing well and things they are not.

-Book Summary/ Comprehension Skill
+6. Book Summary & Comprehension Skill

 When everyone is done reading, we talk together about what happened in the book.
 Sometimes we do this by doing a 5 finger retell, retelling with a simple beginning, middle, end retell, or by talking about characters, setting, problem, and solution.
 This all just depends on their level.
 I like to use my Guided Reading Resource Cards to make sure I am targeting the right skills!
 Grab them FREE HERE.

-Students Take Book Home to Practice Reading
+8. Students Take Book Home to Practice Reading

 It does take time and practice so don’t be discouraged!
 But nothing made my heart pitter-patter more than at the end of the year hearing a child say, “My favorite part of kindergarten was reading at Mrs. Richardson’s table.”
-LOVE!